Autodesk/Neon/apps/lbmMultiRes/README.md

 ## Build

-To build and compile the grid refinement LBM application:
+To build and compile the grid refinement LBM application, first, make sure to be connected to the internet for Neon to download its dependencies.
+Then, run:

 ```
 git clone -b v0.5 https://github.com/Autodesk/Neon